-- 1. Expand joint effort marketing programs. - Maintain and improve existing home-based businesses. - 3.
+- 1. Expand joint effort marketing programs. - 2.
+Encourage existing home-based businesses. - 3.
 Increase the number of small businesses in the Town. - 4.
 Expand the winter and shoulder seasons to support existing businesses.

 - 1. Encourage business retention and assist when feasible with expansion. - 2.
 Promote job-training programs to enhance the existing local workforce. - 3.
-Allow home occupations in residential areas provided they fit into the character of the neighborhood. - Assist and facilitate economic development planning and coordination between all active local and regional partners. - 5.
-Promote economic development and redevelopment opportunities that fit into the community's vision as articulated in this plan. - 6.
+Allow home occupations in residential areas provided they fit into the character of the neighborhood. - 4.
+Assist and facilitate economic development planning and coordination between all active local and regional partners. - Promote economic development and redevelopment opportunities that fit into the community's vision as articulated in this plan. - 6.
 Work to promote needed health care and child care facilities. - 7.
-Encourage development of home-based business. - Ensure that new development is compatible with maintaining scenic views and local character, and have a low impact on the environment. - 9.
+Encourage development of home-based business. - 8.
+Ensure that new development is compatible with maintaining scenic views and local character, and have a low impact on the environment. - 9.
 Encourage development of farm production, forestry, and cottage industry. - 10.
 Promote development of public recreational opportunities in Town. - 11.
 Utilize local natural resources to produce value-added products to support sustainable home-based businesses. - 12.
 Improve and develop partnerships with other communities and state agencies that share the same customers. - 13.
 Market information available for home-based businesses. - 14.
 Encourage development of small business, especially those that provide year-round employment. - 15.
 Enhance high-speed networks and provide access to training for small & home-based businesses. - 16.
-Encourage eco-friendly tourism and quite sports. - 17.
+Encourage eco-friendly tourism and quiet sports. - 17.
 Expand water, ground, and air transportation networks. - 18.
-Increase commercial zone area. - 19.
-Encourage a year-round service station to locate on the island. - 20.
-Improve and market airport industrial space to local entrepreneurs.
+Encourage a year-round service station to locate on the island.

-- 21. The Town welcomes all businesses to the community but would like to especially encourage businesses types such as the following to locate in the community:
+- 19. The Town welcomes all businesses to the community but would like to especially encourage businesses types such as the following to locate in the community:

 - Education, arts, and crafts

 - Sustainable forest management

 - Locally created products

 - Renewable energy

-Sche edule 2006 2011 2016 2021 to to to to Imp lementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
-Explore available educational and financial resources and programs which will promote home-based businesses. х Town Board 2.
-Reinstate home occupancy ordinance. Х Town Board 3.
-Establish on advisory committee to evaluate winter and shoulder month tourism opportunities and prepare recommendations. х Town Board 4.
-Lengthen the Madeline Island Airport runway for safety reasons. Х Town Board 5.
-Create an ordinance to allow for guest homes and guest home rentals. Х Plan Commission
+Sche edule 2006 2011 2016 2021 to to to to lmp lementation Action Items 2010 2015 2020 2025 Responsible Entity 1.
+Explore available educational and financial resources and programs which will promote home-based businesses. Х Х Town Board 2.
+Reinstate home occupation ordinance. Х Χ Town Board 3.
+Establish on advisory committee to evaluate winter and shoulder month tourism opportunities and prepare recommendations. Х Х Town Board 4.
+Lengthen the Madeline Island Airport runway for safety reasons. Х Х Town Board 5.
+Create an ordinance to allow for guest homes and guest home rentals. Х Х Plan Commission 6.
+Improve and market airport industrial space to local entrepreneurs. Х Х Town Board

-Goal #8 - Intergovernmental: Achieve a high level of cooperation and consistency among local units of government.
+Goal #8 - Intergovernmental: Achieve a high level of cooperation and consistency among local units of government and among Town departments.

-- 1. Improve communication with nearby municipalities, school districts, special districts, and other government entities. - 2.
-Increase coordination of the siting, building, and redevelopment of public facilities and the sharing of public services when possible. - Enhance coordination/communication with the state agencies. - 4.
+- Improve communication with nearby municipalities, school districts, special districts, and other government entities. - 2.
+Increase coordination of the siting, building, and redevelopment of public facilities and the sharing of public services when possible. - 3.
+Enhance coordination/communication with the state agencies. - 4.
 Minimize costs and maximize services for residents by working more effectively with other units of government.

-- 1. Maintain existing service sharing agreements with neighboring communities and explore opportunities to create new alliances. - 2.
-Maintain regular contacts, both formal and informal, with surrounding jurisdictions and school districts. - Provide surrounding jurisdictions the opportunity to review and comment on proposed amendments to this plan as required by state law. - Cooperate with adjoining jurisdictions to save money and create efficiencies in the provision of public services by sharing resources, facilities, and services. - 5.
+- Develop and/or maintain existing service sharing agreements with neighboring communities and explore opportunities to create new alliances. - 2.
+Maintain regular contacts, both formal and informal, with surrounding jurisdictions and school districts. - 3.
+Provide surrounding jurisdictions the opportunity to review and comment on proposed amendments to this plan as required by state law. - Cooperate with adjoining jurisdictions to save money and create efficiencies in the provision of public services by sharing resources, facilities, and services. - 5.
 Maintain an accurate inventory of all active and terminated intergovernmental agreements. - 6.
-Work with neighboring communities to share building inspector services. - 7.
 Improve lines of communication with the Bad River and Red Cliff tribes